mrshetab/ROBUSfT/README.md

 * PopSift (an open-source implementation of the SIFT algorithm in CUDA).
 To check the installation procedure and dependencies please visit this link.

-If you don't have a suitable Cuda-adapted hardware and wish to use a pure CPU version please visit our full CPU ROBUSfT in this link.
+If you don't have a suitable cuda-adapted hardware and wish to use a pure CPU version please visit our full CPU ROBUSfT in this [link](https://popsift.readthedocs.io/).

 ## Build